 Abundant dining alternatives are available at the heart of the South 40, the on-campus residential area.
 Choices range from home-style comfort foods to international cuisines.

-• Cherry Tree Café offers coffee, tea, and breakfast favorites from early morning to late at night.
-Deli sandwiches and paninis are available for lunch and dinner.
+• Cherry Tree offers coffee, tea, and breakfast favorites from early morning to late at night.